coding-the-humanities/polymer-fundamentals/README.md

         + npm install node-static -g
       + Add script-tag for platform to page
       + Add import for polymer to page
+    + Define First Element
+      + use noscript
+      + Resistance is Futile
+    + Two-Way Databinding

++ Chapter 2: Adding Simple Script
+  + Features
+    + Output List (instead of text)
+    + Display images from url's

-+ Chapter 2: Organize your Code
++ Chapter 3: Organize your Code